pollyweb-org/pollyweb-docs/4 ⚙️ Solution/30 🫥 Agents/06 🛎️ Concierges/02 🏭🎭 Supplier role.md

 1. **How many responses are expected per order?**

-    A request to a supplier will receive one or more asynchronous updated events.
+    A request to a Supplier 🏭 will receive one or more asynchronous updated events.

     ---

 1. **Are order rejections synchronous?**

-    No. Adding an order to a Supplier doesn't return a synchronous response.
+    No. Adding an order to a Supplier 🏭 doesn't return a synchronous response.

     ---